dhimmel/snplentiful/README.md

 **Transformation:** Both SNP abundances and network degrees were transformed by adding 1 and taking the logarithm with base 10.
 Figure axes report untransformed values, but model fitting occurs on the tranformed data.

+## Results

+Correlations between SNP abundance and network degree are commonplace.
+These correlations affect genotyping arrays as well as sequencing indicating that effects are not solely due to biased coverage of genotyping arrays.
+Physical protein interactions — a popular input for GWAS prioritization techniques — shows less correlation than other types.
+However, GO annotations — a community favorite for gene set enrichment techniques — increase sharply with SNP abundance.
+Expression datasets also preferentially report genes with high SNP abundance.

+## Conclusions

+Beware!
+The potential for erroneous conclusions when gene scores are biased by SNP abundance is high.
+Ideally, permutation testing should be applied on the SNP level to ensure that SNP to gene conversion biases are the cause of any positive results.
+Since access to the raw SNP level data needed for permutation is often impractical or unavailable, care should be taken to use unbiased SNP to gene conversion methods.

 ## Figures

 <a name="fig1"></a>